Loughton, Milton Keynes: Education

-Transport and accessibility
+Transport

 Loughton enjoys good transport connectivity due to its location just west of Milton Keynes Central railway station.
 The station offers frequent services to London Euston, Birmingham, and Northampton.
 Several local bus routes also pass through or near the area, linking it with Central Milton Keynes and the wider urban area.
-Additionally, the district is served by the Milton Keynes Redway system, a network of dedicated pedestrian and cycle paths.
+Additionally, the district is served by the Milton Keynes redway system, a network of dedicated pedestrian and cycle paths.